 There are different approaches to pricing a house for sale, depending on the market conditions, the seller’s goals, and the level of competition.

-Here are 5 common methods:
+Here are 5 common methods to price a house:

 Use a Comparative Market Analysis (CMA) to Set a Price